TitiFix/Geneweb2/docs/ged/Ged.INDIVIDUAL_ATTRIBUTE_STRUCTURE.md

+﻿<!-- licence GPL V2, cf https://github.com/TitiFix/geneweb -->
-﻿# INDIVIDUAL_ATTRIBUTE_STRUCTURE
+# INDIVIDUAL_ATTRIBUTE_STRUCTURE
 ## Abstract
 The name of an individual's rank or status in society which is sometimes based on racial or religious differences, or differences in wealth, inherited  rank, profession, occupation, etc.

 ## GEDCOM syntax and proprietary extensions